JayBinYah/JayBinYah/README.md

-#About Me
+#About Me:
-##Hey there!
+Hey there!
 I'm Jason—a creative technologist and workflow strategist exploring the intersection of automation, AI, and system design.
 I build tools and visual systems that turn complexity into clarity, whether it's organizing daily workflows or experimenting with sound and cymatics.

 ---